Trump turmoil spills into markets as stocks plummet

 The Dow Jones Industrial Average tumbled more than 300 points, Treasuries rallied and volatility spiked higher as the turmoil surrounding the Trump administration roiled financial markets around the globe.
-The S&P/TSX composite index, while starting the day with more subdued losses, join the stock market plunge fully by mid afternoon, dropping by about 250 points, or 1.6 per cent.
+The S&P/TSX composite index, while starting the day with more subdued losses, joined the stock market plunge fully by mid afternoon, dropping by about 250 points, or 1.6 per cent.

 Major U.S. stock indexes headed for the steepest losses since September, while the CBOE Volatility Index jumped more than 30 per cent, shattering the calm that gripped markets in the past month as the crisis threatened to derail the policy agenda that helped push equities to records as recently as Monday.